Organica-Ai-Solutions/NIS_Protocol/system/docs/LLM_SETUP_GUIDE.md

 ### Cognitive Function Mapping

-The system automatically assigns the best provider for each cognitive function:
+The system systematically assigns the recommended provider for each cognitive function:

 ```bash
 # Primary providers for different cognitive functions